 For some people, beauty school is a choice made after years of deliberation and decision, but for Ferrin Caldwell, that choice was a quick one, made after a particularly impactful hairstyling appointment at Ogle School.
 Read on to learn more about how Ferrin Caldwell decided to become an Ogle School student herself.

-I actually chose Ogle, ‘cause at the time, I was working at the The Little Gym, which is right across the street from here, up on Mockingbird.
-I was tired of my hair falling out from chemo treatments, and…I came over here to get a haircut, and one of the girls was, like, “You can do this yourself.”
-And I was like, “Naaaah, I can’t.”
+I actually chose Ogle because, at the time, I was working at The Little Gym, which is right across the street from here, Ogle Mockingbird.
+I was tired of my hair falling out from chemo treatments, and I came over here to get a haircut.
+And one of the girls was like, “You can do this yourself.”
+And I was like, “No, I can’t.”
 And they were like, “Yeah, you can.”
-And I did, and I signed up, and since then, this has been my family.
+And I did, and I signed up.
+And since then, this has been my family.

-I would probably say my biggest obstacle was my health.
-Mainly because at the time, I was still going through chemo treatments, sooo trying to determine between going to class, trying to be prepared for Face Off and TrendVision, and then also…changing up on career paths.
-I mean, I was doing computer programming before I came to Cosmetology, so…those were my biggest ones.
+I would probably say my biggest obstacle is my health, mainly because at the time, I was still going through chemo treatments.
+So, trying to handle going to class, trying to be prepared for Face Off and TrendVision, and then also changing up on career paths.
+I mean, I was doing computer programming before I came to cosmetology.
+So those were my biggest ones.

 What are you most passionate about?